Dr Carlos Smith-Diaz

 • Presenting legal research on the retentions scheme under the Construction Contracts Act 2002 at the Society of Construction Law New Zealand seminars in Christchurch, Wellington and Auckland.

-• Providing advice to builders and other contractors in relation to construction disputes.
+• Providing advice to builders in relation to construction disputes.

 • Providing advice to policyholders in relation to insurance claims arising out of the Canterbury earthquakes, including associated defective workmanship claims for failed repairs.